Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 7. Using trusts and wills

 The UK is the origin of the trust concept.
-Trust professionals will tell you that during the times of the Crusades, when English lords went on military campaigns to the Middle East, they realized there was a significant risk that they might not return.
+Trust professionals will tell you that during the times of the Crusades, when English lords went on military campaigns to the Middle East, they realized there was a significant risk they might not return.
 Hence, this began the practice of establishing trusts, whereby their lands were held by someone else (a trustee).
 Trustees were required to maintain their estates and ultimately pass them to their heir in the event they did not return.

 This trust concept existed for centuries before it was codified in both trust legislation and, most importantly, tax codes.
 In the U.S., it’s common for trusts to be established as part of an estate plan.
 Trusts can achieve many benefits, such as privacy, ease of administration, avoidance of probate proceedings, bringing forward estate tax realization through the application of gifting strategies (pay less gift tax now than estate tax in the future), sheltering assets from creditors, providing for special needs family members, and many others.
 Historically, the U.S. has been a very trust-friendly jurisdiction with extensive provisions that benefit trusts established in the U.S. tax code.